EMPower Coaching Program: Transforming Lives Through Economic Mobility

 - Coaching Sessions: Medium – Long term person-centered and trauma-informed coaching

 - Goal Setting: Goals are set across family stability, wellbeing, education and training, financial management, and employment and career management.

 - SMART Goals and Incentives: The program incorporates SMART goals and incentives to foster motivation, monitor progress and celebrate achievements.

 - Executive Functioning Skills: The program focuses on strengthening key executive functioning skills (impacted by experiences of trauma) through setting and working towards smaller goals, with ongoing support and recognition.

 - Peer Support Groups: Connection and peer support groups, along with skill-building workshops, reinforce coaching goals and create a positive network of social support.

 EMPower not only builds personal economic security but also enhances a sense of agency, self-determination, and confidence, paving the way for stronger and thriving futures.

 ‘The future looked like a jigsaw before I joined EMPower, and now all of the pieces are slowly, carefully and happily being put into place.’ – EMPower Participant

-This project is proudly funded by the Lord Mayor’s Charitable Foundation, Phyllis Connor Memorial Trust (administered by Equity Trustees) and The Erdi Foundation.
+This project is proudly funded by Juno, Pierogi Studio, Lord Mayor’s Charitable Foundation and the Erdi Foundation.
+A huge thanks to the ANZ Community Foundation and Phyllis Connor Memorial Trust (administered by Equity Trustees) for their prior support of this project.